Remember when Academy Award winner Robert Duvall acted as a pundit for the Scottish Cup final?

 Another future Academy Award winner, Michael Keaton, co-starred.

-In the studio, Duvall refers to an occasion he saw England play Brazil while working in Mexico.
+In the studio, Duvall referred to an occasion he saw England play Brazil while working in Mexico.

-It's clear he has a soft spot for McCoist, too, continually trading playful comments with the former Rangers striker.
+It was clear he had a soft spot for McCoist, too, continually trading playful comments with the former Rangers striker.

 A Shot at Glory